ubports/autopilot/docs/tutorial/running_ap.rst

 .. image:: /images/ap_vis_object.png

-Autopilot vis also has the ability to search the object tree for nodes that match certain criteria (the magnifying glass icon), and draw a transparent overlay over a widget if it contains position information.
+Autopilot vis also has the ability to search the object tree for nodes that match a given name (such as "LauncherController", for example), and draw a transparent overlay over a widget if it contains position information.
 These tools, when combined can make finding certain parts of an application introspection tree much easier.